denten-courses/computing-context/experiments/1-weasel/1-weasel-words.md

 - Count frequency and sort by number
 - View the file, do you see any patterns?
 - output to weasel-count-YOURUNI.csv and submit
+- submit pseudo code along with a step by step bash script that achieves the above results